pykale/transparentML/CONTRIBUTING.md

 ## Fix Bugs

 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.

 ## Implement Features

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.

 ## Write Documentation

-My Book could always use more documentation, whether as part of the official My Book docs, in docstrings, or even on the web in blog posts, articles, and such.
+This Book could always use more documentation, whether as part of the official Book docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback